loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/00-boundary-overview_en.md

 ### Article 7: Boundary as Stage

-**Core Idea**: Physics truly happens on boundary, bulk is just "projection" or "holographic image" of boundary data
+**Core Idea**: Physics is considered to truly happen on boundary, bulk is just "projection" or "holographic image" of boundary data

 **Boundary Triplet**: $(∂M, \mathcal{A}_∂, ω_∂)$ unifies all boundary physics
 - $∂M$: Geometric boundary (physical space of stage)